 With no cure in sight, the urgency for a better journey is growing every day.

 To use the same analogy, the current dementia services are like our transport networks on Christmas Eve with heavy snow.
 A nightmare to navigate with no light at the end of the tunnel!

 Let’s make a start on a brighter future by engaging with people at the dementia coalface who can help transform so many lives with their invaluable contribution.

 Oh.. by the way, I’ve attached the original blog written some time ago that resonates louder than ever.
 X

 When a dementia diagnosis is finally confirmed it has a devastating impact on the whole family.
 The support families receive immediately after diagnosis varies from excellent to “here’s a leaflet with some people you can ring”.
 Overall the initial support is tragically inadequate and erratic across the UK.

 Getting the right support in place during the initial hours and days after diagnosis is crucial.
 It can either lead to living well with dementia or a rapid downward spiral into despair and tragedy, with a sense that “life is over”.
-Unfortunately for many families the support received is woefully inadequate – not appropriate – or in some cases non-existent.
+Unfortunately for many families the support received is woefully inadequate, inappropriate or in most cases non-existent.

-Then you arrive at the stage in the current journey where dementia support services are irrelevant, sporadic, impersonal or worse still, non-existent.
+Then you arrive at the stage in the current journey where dementia support services are irrelevant, sporadic, impersonal and patronising.